hapytex/css-selectors/README.md

 and `ToJavascript` type classes as well, such that we can conveniently use these in blaze HTML and for example in *Hamlet*.

+The `ToMarkup` instance will render the css selector as raw content.
+So if you add this as an attribute, the css selector will appear, unescaped, in the rendered page.

+The `ToJavascript` will render the content to a javascript *string*.
+So if you use this in hamlet, you generate a string that contains the css-selector.
+This is often useful, since javascript itself has no syntax for css selectors, and often strings are used to represent these.

 ## Arbitrary css selectors

+One can generate arbitrary CSS selectors (and their subcomponents).
+It is however not advisable to use this for anything other than for validation purposes (like with `QuickCheck`).